TL;DR

 library(pacman)

 The following code snippets describe how I compiled a searchable IF table for OA journals covered by the CAUL agreement by combining the available tables from CAUL (OA journals) and JCR (IF table).
-The pre-compiled IF table was downloaded from impactfactorforjournal.com (scroll to the very bottom of the page or use this direct download link JCR2021.xlsx).
+The pre-compiled IF table was downloaded from impactfactorforjournal.com (scroll to the very bottom of the page or use this direct download link JCR2021.xlsx for 2021 JCR IF ranking).

-The data table was read from the Excel sheet and cleaned by skipping the 2 first rows in Table 1 worksheet (Table 2 worksheets can be added, but it doesn’t contribute much with 9 more entries which don’t have an IF anyway).
-The data was further processed with various functions from janitor package to “normalise” headers (lower caps, with underscores to replace spaces) and journal titles (convert all to “Title Case” while keeping common abbreviations intact and replace ‘&’ with ‘and’).
+The data table was read from the spreadsheet and cleaned with various functions from janitor package to “normalise” headers (lower caps, with underscores to replace spaces) and sanitise journal titles (convert all to “Title Case” while keeping common abbreviations intact and replace ‘&’ with ‘and’).
 Details of additional journals (that I publish at) were added to the data based on individual search at CJR (feel free to add additional journals that you feel are missing from the dataset).

 # define common abbreviations (that won't be converted by snakecase)